-- 23.3.1 Subject to the governing rules of the relevant superannuation fund, an Employee may, in writing authorise CSR to pay on behalf of the Employee a specified amount from the post-taxation salary of the Employee into the same superannuation fund as CSR makes the superannuation contributions provided for in clause 23.2.1. - 23.3.2 An Employee may adjust the amount the Employee has authorised CSR to pay from the salary of the Employee from the first of the month following the giving of three months' written notice to CSR. - 23.3.3 CSR must pay the amount authorised under clauses 23.3.1 or 23.3.2 no later than 28 days after the end of the month in which the deduction authorised under clauses 23.3.1 or 23.3.2 was made.
+- 23.3.1 Subject to the governing rules of the relevant superannuation fund, an Employee may, in writing authorise the Employer to pay on behalf of the Employee a specified amount from the post-taxation salary of the Employee into the same superannuation fund as the Employer makes the superannuation contributions provided for in clause 23.2.1. - 23.3.2 An Employee may adjust the amount the Employee has authorised the Employer to pay from the salary of the Employee from the first of the month following the giving of three months' written notice to the Employer. - 23.3.3 The Employer must pay the amount authorised under clauses 23.3.1 or 23.3.2 no later than 28 days after the end of the month in which the deduction authorised under clauses 23.3.1 or 23.3.2 was made.